ProgSoc/Constitution/CONSTITUTION.md

 - 4.2.1 Members shall accept this constitution once adopted and agree to abide by its conditions.
 Membership shall become effective after payment of the appropriate subscription.

-- 4.2.2 Application for membership shall be made in writing, signed by the applicant; or via electronic mailing facilities, and shall contain such information as the Executive Committee may from time to time prescribe.
+- 4.2.2 Application for membership shall be made in writing, signed by the applicant; or via online facilities, and shall contain such information as the Executive Committee may from time to time prescribe.

-- 4.2.3 As soon as practicable after receipt of an application form membership it shall be considered by the Executive Committee who shall determine upon the admission or rejection of the applicant.
+- 4.2.3 As soon as practicable after receipt of an application for membership it shall be considered by the Executive Committee who shall determine upon the admission or rejection of the applicant.
 The Executive Committee will be required to give reason upon rejection of an application.

 - 4.2.4 All members may attend all general meetings of the society.
 Voting rights extend to all members.